ShaneSutro/Vestaboard/README.md

   - Choose from a list of templates to send to your board, including calendars, Q&A, trivia, and more
 ***
 ## Repository Info
+#### Needs:
+- [ ] Additional formatting for 6 x 22 list of lists for sending custom messages
+- [ ] Unit and other tests inside the `/test` folder
+- [ ] Suggestions or ideas for improvement are always welcome!
 Interested in contributing to this project?
 Send a PR with changes and I'd be happy to review!
 If you're having trouble with this library, be sure to [open an issue] so that I can look into the problem.
 Any details that can be provided alongside the problem would be greatly appreciated.
 Thanks!